Elyasin/Come-Malaka-Expenses/README.md

 # License information

-The source code is licensed under the MIT license.
+The source code is licensed under the MIT license (see below).
+The documentation is licensed under the Creative Commons license identified by CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/legalcode)

 ##MIT License